Call now: 917-675-6553

 • False imprisonment: Restricting the victim’s freedom of movement by physical restraint or through the use of threats.

 If you’ve been injured and you believe it was intentional, don’t worry if you can’t tell which of these categories applies to your case.
 It can sometimes be very difficult to tell the differences between these torts.
 It’s also important to keep in mind that your injury may be the result of multiple intentional torts.
 For example, theft may involve both a claim for conversion and a claim for fraud.
-Call Russo Law and we'll be happy to carefully walk you through your case and give you the attention you deserve.

-Civil Intentional Tort Cases vs. Criminal Charges
+Understanding the Difference Between the Civil Intentional Tort Case and Criminal Charges

 To begin with, criminal charges are a case brought by the government (either the State, the City, or the federal government) against the person who committed the actions that led to the charges.
 The victim is not a party to the case.
-In addition, the criminal case may not result in the victim receiving any compensation for their injuries or other harm.
+In addition, the criminal case may not result in the victim receiving any compensation for their injuries or other harms.
 Instead, the principal objective of the criminal case is to seek jail time or other punishment such as fines, probation, or community service.

 A civil case, on the other hand, is a lawsuit filed by the victim seeking a money judgment against the person who committed the tort.
-The victim is asking the court and the jury to award them a certain amount of money in order to cover whatever harm they have suffered - medical bills, loss of income, pain and suffering, and so on.
+The victim is asking the court and the jury to award them a certain amount of money in order to cover whatever harms they have suffered - medical bills, loss of income, pain and suffering, and so on.

 Lastly, keep in mind that you can still bring a civil lawsuit even if there is a criminal prosecution.
 In fact, the outcome of the criminal case might even help you get the compensation you deserve.
 Criminal charges do not prohibit you from enforcing your rights.

-Intentional Torts vs. Accident Cases
+The Difference Between Intentional Torts and Accident Cases

 It may seem obvious, but it’s important to understand the difference between these two types of cases.
 Even though the injuries may be the same, the proof required in an intentional tort case will be very different from the proof required in a negligence case.

 Accident cases are judged according to a negligence standard.
-In a negligence case, you need to prove the following elements:
+In a negligence case you need to prove the following elements:

-• The defendant acted or failed to act in a manner that was imprudent under the circumstances.
+• The defendant acted or failed to act in a manner that was imprudent under the circumstances;

-• The defendant’s actions caused you harm.
+• The defendant’s actions caused you harm;

 • The harm that you suffered was a reasonably foreseeable outcome of the defendant’s actions.